 Identify the test method and rating scale.
 The report of the test should describe the test method type, including the type of stimuli (single, double, multiple) and the rating scale used.
 Any changes to the methods such as those described in clause 7.2 should be noted in the report.

-13.2 Documenting the subjective testing
+14.2 Documenting the subjective testing

-See Table 1.

 The section of the test report that defines the subjective test situation must describe three elements: (1) the participants; (2) the environment; and (3) the mechanism used to present the stimuli.
 Furthermore, the report needs to include the length of the time for the test sessions as well as the dates and times of the test.

 The report needs to state the number of participants and the distributions of their ages and genders.
 Preferably, the instructions to participants are included.
 If insufficient space exists, the subject instructions may be summarized.